snail23/ironpedal/README.md

 `make clean && make -j && make program`

 ## Customizing
-Text colors and the number of profiles supported can be changed in [src/config.h](src/config.h), this will require rebuilding from source.
+Text colors can be changed on the Misc effects screen and the number of profiles supported can be changed in [src/config.h](src/config.h), this will require rebuilding from source.

 ## Supported effects
 | Effect     | Switch position | Knob 1     | Knob 2   | Knob 3    | Knob 4    | Knob 5    | Knob 6     |